Y3GUO/cse15l-lab-reports/LAB 3/Lab_Report_3.md

    Example 2:<br>
    <video src="https://github.com/Y3GUO/cse15l-lab-reports/assets/122977555/2cb94841-671f-429e-8df0-49adfc0a410c" controls="controls" style="max-width: 730px;">
    </video>
    Here we can see that when we use less -E on a longer txt file, when we scroll to the end, we will automatically exit to the terminal without needing to press ```q```.
+Since the pdf does not support video, the original video can also be found using this [LINK](https://github.com/Y3GUO/cse15l-lab-reports/assets/122977555/2cb94841-671f-429e-8df0-49adfc0a410c).